 A few weeks ago some friends and I planned a trip to Dunlap for this past weekend.
 As the weekend got closer, it was clear that it would rain on Sunday.
 So we decided to give it a try anyway on Saturday.
 It ended up being a great day!
 Dunlap is about 3.5 hours away from home, I carpooled with a friend and his wife.
 That morning was a little hectic.
 Every time I carpool I want to be sure I don’t leave anything behind.
 With all this going on, I accidentally took my Harley Davidson helmet instead of my continue reading: Dunlap Fun!

-I just came back from Spain (this past weekend), visiting family and friends.
-It was a good time, good experience.
-As some of you know, I have a hang glider there that I bought a couple of years ago; I go there often.
+I have a hang glider there that I bought a couple of years ago; I go there often.
 It’s an older 145sq/ft single surface glider.
 Tecma-Sport Medium 13.
 Last year I decided to remove the cables before coming back to the States and having them redone.
 They’re 20 years old, hehe.
 I had Pat Donovan redo them (actually Brian who works for him).
-I was a little nervous when installing them back, maybe they wouldn’t continue reading: Christmas Season 2016-2017
+I was a little nervous when installing them back, maybe they wouldn’t fit, too short, too long.. but they did fit perfectly, Pat did a great job.
+So the first thing I did after installing them was continue reading: Christmas Season 2016-2017

 I had a great time flying at St John, although it was not a good soaring day.
-I launched in a very light head wind, and the cycles were very very week and far apart.
+I launched in a very light headwind, and the cycles were very, very weak and far apart.
 It was ok, I ran and launched fine.
 I turned left and went to the switchbacks, as I was told, and in indeed I found some lift.
-I did not ever got over launch altitude, but that’s ok, I climbed enough to keep on going.
+I never got over launch altitude, but that’s ok, I climbed enough to keep on going.
 It was fun cycling with someone else.
-Ben and I got very close circling in the same thermal, but he’s someone with a lot of continue reading: Flying at St John Mountain.
+Ben and I got very close circling in the same thermal, but he’s someone with a lot of experience and I continue reading: Flying at St John Mountain.

 Steve and I carpooled to Crestline, We meat Joey there the next day.
 I went to Crestline for the Demo Days this year wanting to test fly a higher performance glider than the one that I have.
 I didn’t want to jump right into the topless T2C, so I asked to demo a U2 instead.
 And my experience with it was not the best, it was not what I was expecting.
 The sail is a145 sq/feet and I currently fly a Sport 2 135.
 I felt small for the glider.
 I did notice how well this glider thermals, though, but I continue reading: Demo Days 2016 weekend at Crestline